 Practical Info

 I did not book any hotels ahead of time, except the ones in San Francisco and New York.
-But it was a big mistake not to book an accommodation in Yosemite National Park in advance.
+But it was a big mistake not to book accommodation in Yosemite National Park in advance.
 Here accommodation options are more than scarce compared to the number of visitors.
-It was not a public holiday, nor weekend, but all lodges were fully booked that we had to drive all the way back to Mariposa.
-We were lucky to get the last available room in Mariposa around 10 pm: the couple showed up just a few seconds later had to sleep in the car.
+It was not a public holiday or weekend, but all lodges were fully booked and we had to drive all the way back to Mariposa.
+We were lucky to get the last available room in Mariposa around 10 pm: the couple showed up just a few seconds later and had to sleep in the car.
 Backpacker mind didn’t work out in this case, obviously not only for us.
 I would imagine this is applicable to all the national parks, or the small cities around them.
 So, the first tip: do book your stay in or around national parks ahead of time, or not even consider driving to the parks without calling ahead to confirm a free spot.

 I booked the rental car (4-door Dodge) online at Alamo for around 400 EUR/14 days.
 As the navigation rental rate was high, I noted down two “Best Buy” addresses in San Francisco, where we drove there navigating as in the old days, and bought for the same amount of money our own navigation system.
-I would highly recommend doing the same to everyone.
+I would highly recommend doing the same for everyone.
 The third tip: do invest in your own navigation system.

 I had put a rough itinerary together, to allow some flexibility and guide through the attractions of each day.
-Of course, the real deal was different than the plan, but that was the good part of it, to be spontaneous and being able to make amendments on-the-fly.
+Of course, the real deal was different than the plan, but that was the good part of it, to be spontaneous and be able to make amendments on-the-fly.
 The fourth tip: do have a rough itinerary, but don’t be too strict.

-Finally, enjoy the ride in this grand, amazing and diverse country!
+Finally, enjoy the ride in this grand, amazing, and diverse country!

 PS: If you have read this long post until here, a huge thank you!
 And please excuse the shitty photos taken with my old point-and-shoot Canon Ixus 75 camera.